vieravfg/Web-Design-Challenge/README.md

 # Web-Design-Challenge
+* For this homework I am submitting my index.html and a bonus1.html.
-# Web Design Homework - INSTRUCTIONS
+## Web Design Homework - INSTRUCTIONS

 ## Latitude - Latitude Analysis Dashboard with Attitude